LucasEnard/formation-template-python/README.md

 ```
 ### 12.2.3. bo

-It is advised to use something really similar to `bo.Fileoperation.WriteFormation`
+It is advised to use something really similar to `bo.FileOperation.WriteFormation`

-Something like `bo.Fileoperation.WritePatient`
+Something like `bo.FileOperation.WritePatient`

 ## 12.3.
 Solutions